 250. Model 265 CD-Q 4 Wt.
 6'5", 2/2, 3 oz., Quadrate.
 Truly an elegant rod from Jeff who has been building rods for over 20 years -- rods that are exquisite in every way.
 His attention to detail is remarkable and very reminiscent of the work done by Don Schroeder for cosmetic and structural perfection.
 Sports a 5 1/2" cigar grip, sterling silver hook keeper and coin edged winding check proprietary to Jeff, blued cap and ring over highly figured morticed walnut, dark chocolate silks, red agate stripper guide, blued perfect fitting ferrules, and elegant dark even flaming with a two by two node pattern showing golden against the dark background.
 These quads are always so elegant for their wide surfaces particularly when finished by a highly regarded craftsman like Jeff.
 Rod enjoys a medium somewhat parabolic feel not unlike the rods produced by Paul Young as Jeff is a student of the Young genre.
 The rod has had very little use and therefore quite perfect. $1550.
 Sold

 251. Model 363 M 4Wt.
 6'3", 3/2, 2 3/4 oz.
 Another work of art from Jeff with an all cork seat and grip, blued cap and ring, dark chocolate silks, over beautifully flamed hexagonal blanks, red agate stripper guide, blued perfectly fitting ferrules, braided sterling silver hook keeper and winding check and bronze toned snake guides.
 Feels a bit like a Paul Young Midge done in a 3 piece format.
 A great casting, do everything rod in its size.
-Very minor soiling of the cork otherwise excellent plus, plus. $1475.
+Very minor soiling of the cork otherwise excellent plus, plus.
+Jeff's current pricing for rods is $2545 for two piece rods; 2695 for three piece rods, add $150 for quadrates. $1475.

 252. Model 276-1 5Wt.
 So 7 1/2', 2/2, 5 Wt hex.
 6" reverse half wells grip, up locking nickel silver jewel like hardware over figured morticed koa wood, dark chocolate silks, hallmark sterling silver hook keeper and winding check (blued), red agate stripper guide, blued tight fitting ferrules and dark, evenly flamed cane with a stunning varnish finish.
 Elegant, as all of Jeff's rods are.
 The rod exhibits a rather strong semi parabolic action and could be the only rod you'll ever need if you only could have one -- an unlikely story!!
 Throws a long line but is competent in close as well.
 Minor soiling of the cork otherwise, excellent